m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 }
 ```

-In languages with support for sum types (a.k.a. tagged unions or fat enums) you can even build a single all-encompassing object type that can be queried
+In languages with support for sum types (a.k.a. tagged unions or fat enums)
+you can even build a single all-encompassing object type (or multiple some-encompassing ones)
-for components in a similar fashion to the more complicated systems we're about to discuss.
+that can be queried for components in a similar fashion to the more complicated systems we're about to discuss.

 ```rust
 enum GameObject {